 Wendigoes aren’t born; however, they are created.
 They are created when someone is too greedy, taking more than they need or taking from others in excess (or when you dream of a wendigo).
 Some posit that this came from mothers warning their children to be generous and to share (in the same vein as “if you cross your eyes, they’ll stay that way” or “eat your broccoli or your skin will turn green”).
 Others say it might come from the history of cold, harsh winters where some people were forced into cannibalism.

 Regardless of where the stories came from (truthfully, it could be any or all of these), the meaning is the same.
 You shouldn’t be greedy, or else you will turn into an evil creature, the embodiment of greed.
 Your heart will turn to ice, you will become so hungry, and there will be only one thing that will satiate you.
 Human flesh.

 What happened to Rosemary’s mother?
 (From the back of Scary Stories 3: More Tales to Chill Your Bones)

 When the hotel doctor saw Rosemary’s mother, he immediately knew that she was about to die, because she had the plague.

 Everyone would panic if they knew that there was a case of the plague in Paris, and the doctor knew what the hotel owner would want him to do.
-If he was honest about what happened, the hotel would lose a lot of money, therefore he would keep it a secret.
+If he was honest about what happened, the hotel would lose a lot of money; therefore, he would keep it a secret.

 The doctor sent her to the other side of Paris for some worthless medicine to keep her in the dark.
 Mrs. Gibbs died a few minutes later, as the doctor expected.
 They snuck her body out of the hotel and buried it in a cemetery nearby.
-The room they had rented was repainted and refurnished, so it would be unrecognizable.
+The room they had rented was repainted and refurnished so that it would be unrecognizable.